Connecticut Divorce Timeline

-To learn the Connecticut divorce process, watch the brief video below:
+To learn about the Connecticut divorce process, watch the brief video below:

 In Connecticut, the divorce process typically takes anywhere from a few months to several years.

 The following post from our experienced divorce lawyers explores the key junctures in the Connecticut divorce timeline.